BruceChanJianLe/cmake/README.md

 Another is to only include it (but you can compile to your own dynamic library).
 Both methods allow you to link you code against it.

+There is another function called 'ExternalProject_Add' which is for super build project.
+Read more about the difference [here](https://discourse.cmake.org/t/relationship-between-fetchcontent-and-externalproject/10162/8).

 Method 1

 ```cmake